Building a banquette was the solution to adding lots of seating to my sister's dining room without overcrowding it with chairs!

 The front part of the bench was also covered with planks.

-The storage compartments can be accessed by removing the top of each bench thanks to that hole in it.
+The storage compartments can be accessed by removing the top of each bench, thanks to the hole in it.

 1 x 2 pine strips were also installed to close that gap on the back of the banquette.